Date Of Visit: _______________________

 - Encourage regular physical activity.

-- Limit television and video watching to one hour per day.
+- Limit television and video watching to one to two hours per day.
 Watch programs with your child and discuss them.

 - Read books with your child.